- Agronomic: corn

 - Sustainable Communities: local and regional food systems, public participation, sustainability measures

-We can establish safe, appropriate methods for capture and treatment of human urine to be used as fertilizer as occurs in other countries.
-The questions this project investigated are: will producers be willing to use this fertilizer and will consumers accept produce grown with such fertilization.
-This project employed a number of engagement strategies to compel a dialogue on human urine.
-The underlying objective was to move the discussion beyond the “ick” factor to a capture a meaningful consideration of urine as a valuable resource.
-Opinions were solicited from representatives along the full spectrum of our food system, from regulatory agencies to producers to distributors to consumers.
-While this was an introductory sampling, it provides a valuable insight into areas of support and concerns from those who can influence the advancement of this fertilizer.
+We can establish safe, appropriate methods for capture and treatment.
+The greater questions are: will producers be willing to use this fertilizer and will consumers accept products grown with such fertilization.
+This project will employ a number of engagement strategies to compel a dialogue on human urine.
+The underlying objective is to move the participants’ attitudes beyond the “ick” factor to a more meaningful consideration of urine as a valuable resource.
+Participants, representing the full spectrum of our food system from producers to distributors and certifiers to consumers, will be invited to partake in this inquiry.

 - Validate that urine is a viable fertilizer.

 - Identify opportunities and constraints for the use of urine in agriculture.

 - Engage Oregon producers in a dialogue about human-derived fertility.